 Rather than: “That’s something you need to speak to the local provider about.”

 How about an explanation: “Any specific details on your treatment will come directly from your dentist.
 We don’t have access to your medical records.”

 In line at a store, I heard an employee say, “I was only able to charge $2.19 to your card, but it declined for the remaining $72.88.”

 It was uncomfortable for the customer.
 It would’ve been more positive to discreetly say, “I’m having trouble authorizing your card.
 Is there another card you’d like to use?”

 When you communicate with more diplomacy and tact, you reduce customer frustration, preempt escalations, and interactions go more smoothly.
 So, always look for a positive slant when giving bad news.

 You can preempt escalations, and it’s not that hard to do.
 Apply these four tips, and you’ll find you’re de-escalating with more ease and more often.

-If you find you need more help with positioning employees to de-escalate intense interactions, I teach my 3R De-escalation Method in my 30-minute online training.
-And right now, this training is just $50.
+If you find you need more help with positioning employees to de-escalate intense interactions, I teach de-escalation in my intensive De-escalation Academy.